Tradition vs. Technology (2022-)

 This project, which resulted in a Masters of Fine Art in Applied Art (Gothenburg University), explored the archetype of the metalsmith as a path to constituting the sacred.
 I fragmented and reforged reclaimed iron and modern steel to achieve a fractal aesthetic, as found in the branching of trees and in the patterns of the elements.
 These symbolize the mystery of iron released from the sky as meteorites, brought to term in the ground as iron ore, until being finally delivered through the forge.

 From the traditional view of art, I am inspired by the idea that the sacredness of an object is inseparable from its aesthetic and its utility.
 And as a contemporary material-based artist I highlight how the power, rhythm, and material connection of forging can inform the aesthetic, as well as the objects’ function and sense of the sacred.
 The results are masks and vessels made from both pattern welded and homogenous steels inspired by Sky, Earth, and Underworld.

-My latest artistic research project, an exploration of Violence, the Taboo and the Sacred, is supported by Not Quite at Fengersfors Bruk where I have a Residence in the metal workshop for summer 2021.
+I did a project concerning Violence, Taboo, and the Sacred that was supported by Not Quite at Fengersfors Bruk where I had a Residence in the metal workshop for summer 2021.

 I have worked within academia for a total of about ten years between 2003 and 2016.
 During that time I had the opportunity to collaborate with prominent researchers at Uppsala University (Sweden) as well as the University of Texas at Austin, University of Maryland, and the University of North Carolina at Charlotte.
 I got my Ph.D. in Peace and Conflict Studies from Uppsala University in 2014.